saybuser/FD-SAT-Plan/README.md

 ## Citation

-If you are using FD-SAT-Plan, please cite the original paper [1].
+If you are using FD-SAT-Plan, please cite paper [1].

 ## References
 [1] Buser Say, Scott Sanner.
 [Planning in Factored State and Action Spaces with Learned Binarized Neural Network Transition Models](./bnn-planning-factored.pdf).
 In 27th IJCAI-ECAI, 2018.